MARMOTatZJU/drl-based-trajectory-tracking/README.md

 source ./setup-minimum.sh
 ```

-Then, launch a Python interpreter and run following code:
+Then, launch a Python interpreter and run the following code:

 ```python
 import numpy as np